Beast of Burden 100 - August 20, 2011- Lockport, NY

 At the end of the first 12.5 mile stretch I chugged an ice cold Pepsi, ate a banana and a piece of bread smeared with peanut butter.
 I was feeling extra tired and sluggish.
 As I began the second 12.5 mile stretch, I was having second thoughts and talking to myself.
 “Why am I feeling so sluggish?
 Why am I so drained?
 Am I going to be able to do this?"
 Though my body and mind were skeptical, my time at the end of 25 miles was 5:12:59.
 It was simply the heat and the hot beating sun along the Erie Canal not too far from Niagara Falls that was draining me.

 By mile 50, which I reached in 11:49:50 in total darkness and my headlamp, I felt really good.
 Sebastian paced me on his bike the next 12.5 miles.Then Jon paced me.
-At about mile 64, we were sprinkled with rain drops, startled loud thunder claps and lightening, and then soaked with pelting rain in a span of about 4 miles.
+At about mile 64, we were sprinkled with rain drops, startled with loud thunder claps and lightening, and then soaked with pelting rain in a span of about 4 miles.
 Jon, who is Jewish, yelled out, “Jesus is blessing you with holy water.”
 I laughed and felt renewed.
 It was the spiritual renewal I needed to keep going strong.
 The rain, thunder, and lightning stopped at about mile 75, which I completed in 19:15:56.

-I changed wet running clothes and treated my toes to a fresh application of Desitin and fresh socks.
+I changed my wet running clothes and treated my toes to a fresh application of Desitin and fresh socks.
 By mile 82, I was feeling delirious.
 Jon and Sebastian were at mile 82 cheering me on.
 But I was feeling dejected.
 I was losing cognitive functioning.
 I kept looking at my watch.
-I kept saying "I'm running out of time, I'm never going to make it!
+I kept saying, "I'm running out of time, I'm never going to make it!
 What's the point!"

 "Momma, you have 18 miles to go and 9 hrs," said Jon.
 "No, I don't," I cried as I paced back and forth.
 “Keep going mom.
 You’re not stopping.
 You have plenty of time.
 Keep going.
 We’ll meet you at the last turnaround in about 6 miles.
 You’re fine,” Sebastian insisted as he hugged me and gave me a kiss on my cheek, as did Jon.